sgrodriguez/sgrodriguez.github.io/_posts/2020-08-21-defaultServerMux.md

 }
 ```

+Its not hard to hide or obfuscate code in large projects or codebases but
-The way to mitigate this problem is quite simple, just create a new server mux:
+the way to mitigate this problem is quite simple, just create a new server mux:

 ```go
 serverMux := http.NewServeMux()
 ```

-Thanks for reading!
+In my opinion the biggest and most important lesson is not to add untrusted third-party libraries without a minimum verification.